fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 ## Customize Canvas Border

-To customize the border the following attributes are used:
+To customize the border, the following attributes are used:

 * Specify the hex code to set the border color using the `canvasBorderColor` attribute.